Who can use this feature

 Transaction eliminations

-• Name the elimination: So you can manage the elimination later.
+Name the elimination: So you can manage the elimination later.

-• Create a new netting account: This is where any net amount from the elimination will be posted.
-This account can be either a P&L or Balance Sheet account (once selected, you can't change this so you'll have to recreate the elimination).
+Select the category for the netting account: This account can be either a P&L or Balance Sheet account (once selected, you can't change this so you'll have to recreate the elimination).

 Once you've created a transaction elimination, the transaction amounts within the elimination (debit or credit) will display their original total value and currency.
 This is to avoid confusion in the case that you've changed currencies or applied a proportion using the proportional consolidation method.
 Proportions and currencies will be applied to all your visualizations and reports once you navigate to them.